Shmuley/DNSUpdater/CONTRIBUTING.md

 # Contributing

-For the time being, I guess keep PR small?
+For the time being, I guess keep PRs small?